 For that reason, insider risk programs do not replace other groups but offer a collaboration that draws on the whole-of-business insights that are needed to identify and deter risk.

-If there’s one key takeaway from the Insider Risk Masterclass to be had, it’s that insider risk programs are not successful when they are cyber-first or cyber-only.
+If there’s one resounding lesson to be had, it’s that insider risk programs are not successful when they are cyber-first or cyber-only.

-Dr. Caputo says insider risk programs bring together the psycho-social and cyber-physical in a way that no other group in an organization does.
+Insider risk programs synergize psycho-social and cyber-physical data points to create human-driven context in a way that no other group in an organization can.

 MITRE partnered with DTEX in 2020 to conduct a data-driven study of the modern insider risk landscape to assist Five Eyes critical infrastructure entities challenged by evolving threats, including nation-state actors and sophisticated adversaries targeting trusted insiders.